The Cedar Presents

 General Admission tickets are available online, by phone, and at Depth of Field, Electric Fetus, and The Cedar during shows.

-Limited quantity $125 VIP packages are available online and by phone and include admission to part of soundcheck, a meet and greet and a photo with David, a VIP gift, and a signed 8x10.
+Limited quantity $125 VIP packages are available online and by phone through Monday, Ocotober 23rd.
+VIP doors open at 5:45pm and Meet & Greet starts at 6:00pm.
+VIP includes admission to part of soundcheck, a meet and greet and a photo with David, a VIP gift, and a signed 8x10.
 This package DOES NOT INCLUDE a concert ticket.
-To secure your VIP experience, please purchase both a General Admission ticket and this VIP package for each person attending.http://www.thecedar.org/event/1543230/
+To secure your VIP experience, please purchase both a General Admission ticket and this VIP package for each person attending.https://www.thecedar.org/event/1543230/

 At 6 years old, Archuleta, who grew up on a steady diet of musicals like Les Misérables and Evita, developed a love for singing as a way to find solace in the comfort of his backyard.
 Before long, family, friends and neighbors started to notice, and at 9 years old, coaxed by the promise of free quesadillas, he was singing for crowds at a local restaurant.
 And in 2007, when the then-16-year-old (now 26), appeared on American Idol, the world started noticing.Receiving 44 percent of nearly 100 million votes, the shy, fresh-faced vocal prodigy was runner-up on the hit show’s seventh season, finishing behind David Cook.